voidn/TBACraft/readme.md

 ## If you use Modrinth:
 You'll want to download the "TBACraft.mrpack.zip" and "import from file" once you've unzipped it to show the individual "TBACraft.mrpack" file.

+I've included the user readable modlist (without versions) with links to their respective repositories in the modlist.html